MeyoNeyo/Microbot/docs/ApexFighter.md

 - **Bury Bones Only Option:**
   - The script now only buries bones found on the ground, without picking them up first.
 The logic for picking up bones has been removed.
 (Implemented July 2025)

+  - **Show Plugin Runtime & Reset on Shutdown:**
+  - Display the elapsed time since the plugin started (e.g., 01:23:45) in the overlay or status panel.
+  - Reset the timer if the plugin is turned off or shut down, so each session shows its own runtime.
+  - Not yet implemented as of July 2025.

+- **Show Plugin Runtime:**
+  - Display how long the plugin has been running (e.g., 01:23:45) in the overlay or status panel.

 # ApexFighter Plugin